Todd-Vogel/stat159-fall2016-project2/README.md

 	slides/
 `

 The main directories are `code/`, `data/`, `images/`, `report/` and `slides/`.
 The `code/` directory importantly contains the the eda script as well as the scripts for our 5 regression analyses (ols, ridge, lasso, plsr, and pcr).
 The `data/` and `images/` directories mostly stores outputs from the scripts, however `data/` also houses the Credit.csv file and the training and tests sets used throughout the project.
 The `report/` folder contains the various sections of the project report to be consolidated by the Makefile.
+The `slides/` folder contains an html file presentation summarizing the results of the project

 ### Make commands